 For those who are not too familiar with the Batu Ferringhi area, just check through the attached map.

-Tags: Appetizer, Batu Ferringhi Penang, Beautiful Garden, Button Mushroom, Casuarina Trees, Chicken Slices, Cozy Hotel, Cozy Place, Curry Chicken, Ferringhi Night Bazaar, Four Wheelers, Hotel Penang, Kapitan, Lone Pine Hotel, Macaroni Pie, Maung, Night Bazaar, Penang, Penang Hotel, Picturesque View, Shopping Outlets, Spicy Sauce, Spring Rolls, Tomato Sauce
+Tags: Appetizer, Batu Ferringhi, Batu Ferringhi Penang, Beautiful Garden, Button Mushroom, Casuarina Trees, Chicken Slices, Cozy Hotel, Cozy Place, Curry Chicken, Ferringhi Night Bazaar, Four Wheelers, Hotel Penang, Kapitan, Lone Pine Hotel, Macaroni Pie, Maung, Night Bazaar, Penang, Penang Hotel, Picturesque View, Shopping Outlets, Spicy Sauce, Spring Rolls, The Bungalow, Tomato Sauce